 Emergency Dentist — Glastonbury, CT

-Should you have an emergency when the dental office is closed, you can contact our answering service at (860)-633-3671.
-Our doctors are available to help our existing patients 24 hours a day, 7 days a week, 365 days a year.
+We know that life is unpredictable and dental emergencies can strike at any time.
+Whether it be a toothache, an infection, a lost crown, or a broken tooth, our team is standing by to help.
+If you are experiencing a dental emergency in Glastonbury, please don’t hesitate to give our office a call!
+We will make an appointment for you as soon as possible to evaluate your issue and provide you with the prompt relief you deserve.
+At Glastonbury Dental Associates, our doctors are available to help existing patients 24 hours a day, 7 days a week, 365 days a year.
 Our answering service will contact the doctor on call, who will call you back immediately to help you out.
 We are committed to our patients, so we promise to be available to help you every hour of every day!

 - Decades of Professional Experience

-How to Handle Common Dental Emergencies
+The Most Common Dental Emergencies

-When a dental emergency occurs, always give our dental office a call first.
+When a dental emergency occurs, you should always give our dental office a call first.
 This allows you to schedule an emergency appointment with our dental office, ideally for the same day.
 Before you arrive for your appointment, you’ll still need to properly manage your situation.
 Below, you’ll find useful information for multiple emergencies our dental office typically sees.
 Doing so can dramatically improve your situation and in some cases even save your tooth, so take a moment to review them!

 How to Prevent Dental Emergencies